What is the story of David and Bathsheba?

 But God punished David and brought upon him the evil consequences of his sin to teach us the pure character of God’s Law.
 Three direct consequences were inflicted upon David:

 First: Nathan said the sword would never depart from David’s house (2 Samuel 12:10).
 This was fulfilled in the successive violent deaths of at least three of his sons—Amnon (2 Samuel 13:29), Absalom (2 Samuel 18:14), and Adonijah (1 Kings 2:25).

 Second: Nathan also prophesied to David that his own wives would be humiliated before all Israel (2 Samuel 12:11).
 This was fulfilled when Absalom “lay with his father’s concubines in the sight of all Israel” (2 Samuel 16:22).

 Third: Nathan pronounced the fatal end of the son conceived by David’s sin with Bathsheba (2 Samuel 12:14).
 This was fulfilled seven days after Nathan’s judgment sentence (2 Samuel 12:18).
-To David, the death of his son would be a far greater punishment than his own death.
+To David, the death of his son was a far greater punishment than his own death.

 Repentance and conversion

-As a result of the bitter experience he would pass through, David would be brought to a complete repentance and conversion.
+As a result of the bitter experience he passed through, David was brought to a complete repentance and conversion.
 And this was the Lord’s goal.
-We read about this change in the 51st psalm, written at this time, where David not only confessed his sin and prayed for forgiveness but asked the Lord to create in him a clean heart and renew a right spirit within him (Psalms 51:2, 3, 10).
+We read about this change in the Psalm 51, written at this time, where David not only confessed his sin and prayed for forgiveness but asked the Lord to create in him a clean heart and renew a right spirit within him.
+He prayed, “…Blot out my transgressions.
+Wash me thoroughly from my iniquity, and cleanse me from my sin…Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow” (Psalm 51:2, 3, 7, 10).